UPCOMING TRAIL WORK OPPORTUNITIES

 Volunteering for a trail work doesn’t require you to have any previous skills, or tools, to complete the various tasks associated with the day.
 HPRS Trail Work staff will train you, and assist you, with the necessary tasks, and our friends at the USFS afford us the opportunity to borrow the tools we’ll need.
 Some days are harder than others, some days are dirtier than others, but all days end up being incredibly rewarding.

 HPRS is pleased to offer a few rewards as a thank you for volunteering specifically with us on our trail works days.

 1.)
 HPRS volunteers accrue credits based on hours worked.
-Those who volunteer for HPRS Trail Work receive double points for their time.
-So, if you work an 8 hour trail work day you’ll receive 4 credits.
-Credits can be “cashed in” for comp and discounted race entries.
-Please see our “race volunteer” page for more info on credits and cashing them in.
+Those who volunteer for HPRS Trail Work receive an automatic comp entry for their time.
+So, if you work an 8 hour trail work day you’ll receive a free race.

 2.)
 HPRS volunteer hours are good for one point per hour worked, and those points go towards our annual Adversity Cup.

 Additional Opportunities with Jefferson County OSMP

 Don’t want to head to Fairplay to get trail work done?
 Consider joining our friends at JeffCo OSMP!
 A list of their upcoming volunteer days are listed on Eventbrite by clicking HERE.

 Additional Opportunities with Colorado Mountain Bike Association (COMBA)